-Since its launch in 2017, LEVC (previously know as the London Taxi Company) has been the market leader for all things electric taxi related on the streets of London.
-Fast forward to 2019, and now the Nissan Dynamo electric taxi, dubbed “The World’s First 100% Electric Black Cab” will make its debut, attempting to prove it has the credentials needed to make a dent in the EV taxi market.
+Since its launch in 2018, LEVC has been the market leaders for all things electric taxi related on the streets of London.
+Fast forward to 2019, and now the Nissan Dynamo electric taxi, dubbed “The Worlds First 100% Electric Black Cab” will make its introduction, attempting to prove the credentials needed to make a dent in the EV taxi market.

-This article will look at both taxis and compare their appearance, features, affordability and running costs.
+This article will look at both taxis and compare its appearance, features, affordability and running costs.

 Appearance and features

 Boasting the frame of the traditional hackney carriage, the LEVC TX eCity is deemed as a user friendly, accessible black cab.
 The panoramic glass stands as a top feature of the taxi, giving users the chance to see city landmarks from the open sky above them.
 Passengers can also expect to stay well connected during their travels, as all taxis come equipped with free Wi-Fi availability and USB ports on board.

 On the accessibility front, wheelchair access comes via a discreet access ramp integrated into the floorspace, also included is a driver-passenger microphone system and a hearing induction loop.

 Dynamo Electric Taxi

 While the taxi does not resemble the traditional TX appearance, the taxi is modelled on the proven and popular e-NV200 Evalia and can board around 5 passengers at one time.

 Just like the LEVC TX, the dynamo taxi’s connectivity provides huge value to drivers and passengers.
 The taxi comes with smart phone integration via Bluetooth, USB charge points for two chargers and air conditioning that can be preset with the dedicated taxi app or the vehicle key fob.

 The taxi is also equipped with a double folded, easy stow ramp, a panoramic roof and easy to wipe down seats.